 The requirements below are specific to campgrounds and RV parks permitted to be open by the Order of the State Public Health Officer.
-In addition to the conditions imposed on these specific venues by the Governor, these types of businesses must also be in compliance with the conditions laid out in this Checklist.
+In addition to the conditions imposed on these specific venues by the State Health Officer for outdoor recreation facilities, which may be found at https://covid19.ca.gov/industry-guidance/, these types of businesses must also be in compliance with the conditions laid out in this Checklist.